Chibale Zambia: types of spirit possession

 Ciwila possession in other areas

 Information about Ciwila possession can also be found for the north and the south of the Lala region2Lambo (1945: 331) and Stefaniszyn (1964b: 90, 156)..
 And for the Lamba region.
 “The Baciwila are spirit-mediums resembling the Bamukamwami.
 They are women who become spirit-possessed, and dance alone in a moral manner.
 They are supposed to be possessed by a Lala spirit.3Doke (1927: 524).”
-Doke did not repeat, or referred to, this information in his standard book about the Lamba region when he talks about Lala Ciwila possession.4Doke (1931: 256).
+Doke did not repeat, or refer to, this information in his standard book about the Lamba region when he talks about Lala Ciwila possession.4Doke (1931: 256).
 The reason for this, I guess, is that this information was inaccurate.

 Photo collage 9 ∵ Ciwila and Mwami mediums5The collage consists of Photo 217, Photo 218, Photo 222 and Photo 223.